I love makeup!

 Q: What kind of coverage does this provide?

 A: This foundation powder will provide a light to moderate coverage.
 If you’re looking for heavy coverage, this powder isn’t for you, at least not as a solo makeup product.
 If you’re looking for heavier coverage (without the makeup looking heavy), I recommend using a liquid foundation underneath this powder foundation.
-My current favorite brand is 100% Pure.
-I use their Second Skin Foundation under my powder.
+My current favorite brand is Ilia.
+I use their True Skin Serum Foundation under my powder.
 I recently shared everything you’ll find in my (natural) makeup bag, here.
 You can also use this foundation powder without a liquid foundation for a lighter coverage.

 Q: This doesn’t stick to my face.
 Help!